 - Low self-esteem, Self-critical or fear of disapproval

 - Low self confidence

-- Fear of authority figures
+- Fear of authority figures, conflicts with authority.

 - Relationships issues